This post contains some affiliate links from brands we trust that help us grow Clever Girl Finance! Please see our disclosures for more information.

 Our favorite safes include:

 - The AmazonBasics Security Safe.
-This compact safe offers a 0.5-cubic-foot capacity that nicely accommodates a wide range of items, including legal and financial documents, passports, jewelry, cash, and more.
+This compact safe offers a 0.5-cubic-foot capacity.
+It nicely accommodates a wide range of items, including legal and financial documents, passports, jewelry, cash, and more.

 One key thing to note is that that a living will and any other document that is usually needed in an emergency or within a short time frame should not be secured in a safety deposit box.
 For example, documents containing one's funeral wishes.
 This is because accessing them is usually limited to banking hours.
 And they are typically only accessible only to authorized individuals.